zowe/docs-site/docs/user-guide/ze-install-uninstall-ze.md

 ## Uninstalling the Zowe Explorer VS Code extension

+Uninstall Zowe Explorer once any installed Zowe Explorer extensions have already been removed.
+See [Uninstalling Zowe Explorer CICS Extension](#uninstalling-zowe-explorer-cics-extension) and [Uninstalling Zowe Explorer FTP Extension](#uninstalling-zowe-explorer-ftp-extension) for instructions.

 1. Navigate to the **Extensions**  icon on the **Activity Bar** in VS Code to display a list of installed extensions.
 2. Find `Zowe Explorer` and click it.